kevin-ndolo/kevin-ndolo/README.md

-# 👨‍💻 DevOps Engineer | Backend Developer | AWS Explorer
+# 👨‍💻 DevOps Engineer | Full Stack Developer | AWS Explorer

-Driven by curiosity and a love for clean infrastructure, I’m a hands-on developer who builds scalable systems and optimizes workflows using modern DevOps practices.
-My background bridges hardware roots with cloud-native tools — now evolving deeper into the world of AWS.
+Curious, pragmatic, and systems-driven — I build scalable infrastructure and craft reliable web services using modern DevOps and full stack practices.
+With roots in hardware and frontend development, I’ve grown into a cloud-native mindset, currently deepening my fluency in AWS.

 ---